 This conference creates a space to learn and reflect, to turn our thoughts to the renewal and reimagining of our role in a shifting, more sustainable, fairer and diverse future.

-The conference is FREE for CHEAD members to attend and will include Q&A with speakers, partners’ exhibition space and ‘always on’ content.
+The conference is FREE for CHEAD members to attend and includes Q&A with speakers, partners’ exhibition space and ‘always on’ content.

 Pre conference keynote